 Healthy Flourless Pumpkin Muffins

 - 1 cup pumpkin puree, please see notes for tips

 - 2 teaspoons vanilla extract

 - 4 tablespoons almond butter, please see notes for substitutions

-- 1/4 cup unsweetened vanilla almond milk
+- 1/4 cup unsweetened vanilla almond milk, any dairy-free milk will work

-- 2 and 1/4 cup rolled oats
+- 2¼ cup rolled oats

 - 1 teaspoon baking powder